nikhilaravi/learn-node/README.md

 console.log('node http server listening on http://localhost:' + port);
 ```

-Inside the call to `http.createServer()' we pass in a handler function that gets called every time someone connects to the app.
-The function takes two parameters:
+Inside the call to `http.createServer()' we pass in our handler function.
+The hanlder gets called every time someone connects to the app.
+Lets take a closer look at the two parameters the handler function takes:

 * ***request*** - this object contains the information about what the visitor asked for including  name of the page that was requested, the settings, and any fields filled in on a form.

 * ***response*** - this is the object which contains the information that you send back to the user.

 `response.writeHead(200)` sends back a status code of 200 in the response header to say that everything is okay.

+The response header is a way for the client to know the status of the request ........////

 Now start the server!
 In the command line type: